kubernetes/kubernetes/examples/glusterfs/README.md

 10.240.106.152:kube_vol on /var/lib/kubelet/pods/f164a571-fa68-11e4-ad5c-42010af019b7/volumes/kubernetes.io~glusterfs/glusterfsvol type fuse.glusterfs (rw,relatime,user_id=0,group_id=0,default_permissions,allow_other,max_read=131072)
 ```

-You may also run `docker ps` on the host to see the actual container.
+You may also run `docker ps` on the host to see the actual container.<!-- TAG IS_VERSIONED -->

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->